 The UK has implemented the relevant obligations into national law, for example, the Energy Performance of Buildings (England and Wales) Regulations 2012 in relation to EPCs and DECs, the Energy Savings Opportunity Scheme Regulations 2014 in relation to energy assessments and Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 in relation to minimum energy efficiency standards.

+The UK Government has indicated that it will freeze into UK law the EU legislation in force at the point of the UK's exit to ensure continuity, but may choose to amend such law in due course.
 These Regulations would be unlikely to change directly because of a Brexit, although (depending on the form of the Brexit) the UK may have to amend its national legislation to account for changes or progress in the EU frameworks.
 Rather, it is domestic policy that may lead to a change in these schemes where permitted, for example, the ongoing review of the business energy efficiency tax landscape and proposal for a simplified reporting framework (i.e to reduce "Red tap" which may expand the ESOS reporting requirements (assuming the UK retains this EU policy initiative) or replace it with something more bespoke to the UK market (although we anticipate certain stakeholders with European property portfolios will push to retain ESOS or have something akin to ESOS).
 Any differences in law and policy in the UK could affect how overseas stakeholders view the UK as part of their international growth strategy, particularly in comparison to the rest of the EU – for example, it may be necessary for the UK government to set tougher energy management standards or provide more attractive fiscal incentives.